KatherineMichel/digital-commonplace/tools-python-and-django-small-project-links.md

 https://twitter.com/devdevcharlie/status/1322205823746166786 | Charlie Gerard 🏳️‍🌈 on Twitter: "So...
 I WROTE A BOOK ABOUT TENSORFLOW.JS! 📘🥳 I didn't realise it was already in pre-order on multiple websites &amp; I'm FREAKING OUT!!! 😱😳 It took about 6 months of "free" time to research, write, edit, and build small projects.
 I can't wait for it to be out! 🎉 https://t.co/3lJbEdkMIj" / Twitter

-## Sarah

-Netlify
-https://twitter.com/sarah_edo/status/1336018873376624642 | Sarah Drasner on Twitter: "💥 Our team has been working a ton on the developer experience of Next.js on Netlify, you can now one-click deploy without any configuration!
-Massive shout out to @levlinds, @ehmicky, @cassidoo and @FinnWoelm, but SO many more who are actively and continuously working on this!" / Twitter https://twitter.com/sarah_edo/status/1329114688999735296 | Sarah Drasner on Twitter: "🚀 SO thrilled to launch a project our team has been working on for a while: a free learning platform!!
-Courses on Next.js, Angular, Split Testing (to start!) 👩🏻‍🚀 Jamstack Explorers 👩🏻‍🚀 https://t.co/Q2IWExU0od https://t.co/Jh0V9MNYCD" / Twitter

-Developer experience
-https://www.netlify.com/blog/2021/01/06/developer-experience-at-netlify/ | Developer Experience at Netlify
-https://twitter.com/jennleaver/status/1346845264385089544 | Jenn Leaver on Twitter: "@sarah_edo It’s so interesting to see documentation included in DX (it can fit in so many places!). 🎉 I’d love to hear how DX engineers collaborate with writers so you ensure a good experience for people across all types of content.
-I’ve never been aligned well enough to figure that out!" / Twitter

 https://t.co/R46VmoT0Hy | Sarah Drasner on Twitter: "Periodic reminder that I've been maintaining a collection of Useful Pens for Everyday Frontend Development for a few years.
 There's a lot of great stuff to reverse engineer in here!" / Twitter https://codepen.io/collection/nMgKxJ